Kimchi: Powerful Step-by-Step Guide to Make It

 Step-by-Step Instructions to Make Kimchi

-Begin by rinsing the Napa cabbage under cool water to remove any dirt.
-Cut the cabbage lengthwise into quarters, then cut each quarter into 2-inch pieces.
-Place the cabbage pieces in a large mixing bowl.
+Rinse the Napa cabbage under cool water to remove dirt.
+Cut it into quarters, then chop into 2-inch pieces.
+Place the cabbage into a large mixing bowl.

-After the cabbage has softened, drain the water and rinse the cabbage thoroughly to remove excess salt.
-Let the cabbage drain in a colander for 15-20 minutes to prevent it from becoming too salty.
+Drain the brine and rinse the cabbage well to remove extra salt.
+Let it drain in a colander for 15 to 20 minutes.

-Slice the green onions, carrot, and daikon radish into thin strips and add them to the spice paste.
-Add the drained cabbage to this mixture and, using gloves if preferred, mix everything by hand.
-Ensure each piece of cabbage is thoroughly coated with the paste.
+Slice green onions, carrot, and daikon radish into thin strips.
+Add them to the spice paste.
+Then add the drained cabbage.
+Mix well by hand, using gloves if needed, until every piece is coated.

 Tips and Warnings for Making Kimchi